wcharczuk/go-incr/README.md

 Specific implications of this are, the `INode` interface includes a function that returns the `Node` metadata, but this `Node` struct has 0 exported members on it, and users of this library should not really concern themselves with what's on it, just that it gets supplied to `Incr` through the interface implementation.

+# Implementation details

+Internally `go-incr` uses a pseudo-height recomputation adjacency list similar to the mainline library.
+This offers "good enough" approximation of a heap while also allowing for fast iteration between results (e.g. faster than a traditional heap's O(log(n)) performance).

+`go-incr` also supports multiple "graphs" rooted in specific variables.

+# A word on `Bind`

+The `Bind` incremental is by far the most powerful, and as a result complicated, node type in the ecosystem.

+To explain its purpose; there are situations where you want to dynamically swap out parts of a graph rooted at a given node.
+A concrete example might be in a user interface swapping out the displayed controls, which may be made up of individual computations.

+The effect of `Bind` is that "children" of a `Bind` node may have their heights change significantly depending on the changes made to the "bound" nodes, and this has implications for the recomputation heap as a result.

 # Progress

 Many of the original library types are implemented, including: